Apollo

 Bigriggen Park

-A stone's throw from Mount Barney, Bigriggen offers scenic bushland-style camping with excellent amenities for a reasonable price.
+A stone’s throw from Mount Barney, Bigriggen offers scenic bushland-style camping with excellent amenities for a reasonable price.
 The spacious property is all about open-field camping—just pull in and choose a spot you like.
-But be warned: it gets busy with folks from Brisbane during holidays.
+But be warned: it gets busy with Brisbane locals during vacation periods.

 Boreen Point Campground, Noosa

 A short drive from Noosa, Boreen Point feels miles away from the urbanized glamour of the Sunshine Coast.
-This charming campsite sits alongside Lake Cootharaba for optimal views.
+This charming campground sits alongside Lake Cootharaba for optimal views.
 Need a night off cooking?
-Pop into the local pub for a pint and a hearty meal.
+Stop by the local pub for a pint and a hearty meal.

-Main amenities: toilets, showers, powered sites, trash cans, fire pits, bbq, camp kitchen, laundry, dump point
+Main amenities: restrooms, showers, electric hookup sites, trash bins, fire pits, BBQ, camp kitchen, laundry, dump station, drinking water

 Cape Hillsborough Nature Tourist Park

-Snapping a selfie with a cute kangaroo at sunset is the quintessential Cape Hillsborough experience.
-And this well-stocked vacation park puts you within walking distance of the Instagrammable early-morning show.
-Looking for something cheaper?
-There's a string of basic national park campsites nearby.
+Snapping a selfie with a cute kangaroo at sunrise is the quintessential Cape Hillsborough experience.
+And this well-stocked RV park puts you within walking distance of the Instagram-worthy early-morning show.
+Want something cheaper?
+There’s a string of basic national park campsites nearby.

-Main amenities: restrooms, showers, potable water, powered sites, trash cans, grill, camp kitchen, laundry
+Main amenities: restrooms, showers, potable water, electric hookup sites, trash bins, BBQ, camp kitchen, laundry

 Captain Logan Camp, Lake Wivenhoe

-Another fantastic waterfront camp near Brisbane is Captain Logan, which borders the tranquil waters of Lake Wivenhoe.
-Spectacular views (especially at sunset), friendly kangaroos, and lively squawking birdlife make it a special place to stay.
+Another brilliant waterfront camp near Brisbane is Captain Logan, which straddles the serene waters of Lake Wivenhoe.
+Spectacular views (especially at sunset), friendly kangaroos, and lively, squawking birdlife make it a special place to stay.

-Main amenities: restrooms, showers, drinking water, trash cans, fire pits, BBQ
+Main amenities: restrooms, showers, potable water, trash bins, fire pits, BBQ

 Cedar Grove Camping, Gympie

-Deep in Gympie's Amamoor State Forest, this gorgeous grassy campsite straddles a refreshing swimmable creek.
+Deep in Gympie’s Amamoor State Forest, this gorgeous grassy campground straddles a refreshing, swimmable creek.
 Green open spaces and easy-going hikes make it a top spot to kick back or stretch your legs while soaking in the views.
-Plus, abundant space means you won't have to worry about nosy neighbors.
+Plus, abundant space means you won’t have to worry about nosy neighbors.

 Main amenities: restrooms, non-potable water